BenevolenceMessiah/multimodal-discord-bot/README.md

 Inside its free-form reply; the bot parses those lines, executes the matching helper (Tavily search, Stable-Diffusion Forge for image generation, and ACE-Step for music generation) via regex (`tooCallRouter.ts`), and returns rich content—all without ever “faking” a Discord slash interaction, which Discord explicitly forbids for bots.

+### 🖥 Local WebUI Interface (WIP)

+- **Session Management**: Create, switch, and persist multiple chat sessions backed by PostgreSQL
+- **Command Palette**: Press ⌘ / Ctrl + K to browse and execute slash commands in a searchable popup
+- **Image Handling**:
+  - Automatically pull the bot’s latest generated image from Discord
+  - Manually upload new images (drag‑and‑drop or file picker) with local caching
+- **Share Toggle**: One‑click secure tunnel (via Cloudflare Tunnel) to expose your WebUI externally
+- **Responsive & Themed**: Styled with a dark “Cyber‑Terminal” theme—complete with animated borders, scanlines, and gradient buttons

 ---

 ## 🚀 Quick Start Guide